Ghost-Recon131/FP-a2-s3843790/Assignment Two Video Report 1 Transcript.md

 # Assignment Two Video Report 1 transcript
 ##Part 1 - Introduction
 My name is Jingxuan Feng, and my student number is s3843790.
-The purpose of this recording is for Milestone 2 of Further Programming in semester 1 2021.
+This is my Assignment Two Video Report 1.
 ## Part 2 - Admin UI Wireframes
 I have created wireframes for all functional requirements for an admin user.
 Most wireframes begin with the admin already signed in and at their menu screen:
 - A settings page for the admin to change COVID-19 restriction levels